-Stoke is on the up - this is a city undergoing a profound transformation - and we need a person with a proven track record of delivery to help us get there even quicker.
+Stoke is on the up - this is a city undergoing a profound transformation - and we need a person with a proven track record of delivery and a strong corporate focus to help us get there even quicker.

-Economy: The council has a long-term strategy focused on investment and growth.
-Against a difficult backdrop of funding reductions from government for local authorities, we are becoming more commercially focused, increasing our financial sustainability and better equipping us to provide the services that we know residents value.
+The city council has a long-term strategy centred on investment and growth.
+Against a difficult backdrop of funding reductions, we are more commercially focused, increasing our financial sustainability and better equipping us to provide the services that we know our residents value.

-With a confident and effective leadership team in place and aspirations to be a healthy city, this is an exciting time.
+With a confident and effective leadership team and aspirations to be a healthy, ambitious, working and friendly city, this is an exciting time.

 You have recognised this city’s potential, now come and be part of #TeamStoke.
-It’s an exciting and truly unique place and we know you will enjoy being part of this success story #StokeIsOnTheUp.
+It’s a truly unique place and we know you will enjoy being part of this success story. #StokeIsOnTheUp